 Lactose is the sugar (carbohydrate) found in milk and milk products.
-It is present in the milk of all mammals but is not found anywhere else in nature.
+It's present in the milk of all mammals, but is not found anywhere else in nature.
 Human breast milk contains around seven per cent lactose.
-Infant formula contains a similar amount.
+Infant formula contains a similar amount of lactose.

 Galactose, a simple sugar that comes from the breakdown of lactose, is vital to a healthy brain and nerve tissues.
-Galactose can be found in some foods, but for a baby milk containing lactose may be his/her only source of galactose during what is an important stage of brain development.
-The effect of long term use of lactose-free formulas (which does not provide galactose) on babies' brain development is yet to be fully studied.
+Galactose can be found is some foods but for a baby milk containing lactose may be his/her only source of galactose during this important stage of brain development.
+The effect of long term use of a lactose-free formula (which does not provide galactose) on babies' brain development, is yet to be fully studied.

-Lactose overload, also called 'functional lactase insufficiency', is a temporary problem related to immaturity of an infant's digestive system.
-An overload of lactose occurs when a baby's digestive system is unable to produce sufficient quantities of the digestive enzyme lactase to break down all of the lactose received.
+Lactose overload (also called 'functional lactase insufficiency') is a temporary problem related to immaturity of an infant's digestive system.
+An overload of lactose occurs when a baby's digestive system is unable to produce sufficient quantaties of the digestive enzyme lactase to break down all of the lactose received.

 Around two thirds of healthy, thriving breastfed babies experience some degree of lactose overload in the early months of life due to foremilk-hindmilk imbalance.
 This generally occurs when a nursing mother has an oversupply of breast milk and switches sides too soon.
 As a result the baby receives large volumes of low fat foremilk that is disproportionate to the amount of hindmilk received.

-Formula feed babies can also experience gastrointestinal symptoms associated with lactose overload as a result of receiving excessive volumes of milk in the situation of overfeeding.
+Formula feed babies can also experience gastric symptoms due to lactose overload as a result of receiving excessive volumes of milk in the situation of overfeeding.
 The reasons for a baby to overfeed can be varied - see our article on hungry baby for examples.

-When all is running smoothly, lactose is broken down into simple sugars, glucose and galactose, in the small intestine by the digestive enzyme lactase.
-Glucose and galactose can then be absorbed from the small intestines into the blood supply and used by the body.
+When all is running smoothly, lactose is broken down into simple sugars - glucose and galactose in the small intestines by the digestive enzyme 'lactase'.
+Glucose and galactose can then be absorbed from the small intestines into the blood supply, where it can be used by the body.

-When a nursing mother has an oversupply of breast milk (which is common in the early weeks of breastfeeding) switches sides too soon, or feeds baby frequently alternating breasts at each feeding, this can result in a baby receiving large volumes of foremilk (which has a low fat content).
-The lower the fat content of the milk the faster it will empty from the baby's stomach and the faster it will travel through the intestinal tract.
-Breastfeeds which provide a disproportionate amount of foremilk compared to hindmilk may pass through a baby's small intestines too quickly to provide sufficient time for all the lactose to be broken down.
+When a nursing mother has an oversupply of breast milk (which is common in the early weeks of breastfeeding) switching sides too soon, or frequent feeding patterns that involve alternating breasts at each feeding, can result in a baby receiving large volumes of foremilk.
+Low-fat foremilk will pass through the digestive system faster than hindmilk (which contain a higher fat content).
+Breastmilk with a disproptionate amount of foremilk compared to hindmilk may pass through a baby's small intestines too quickly to provide sufficient time for all the lactose to be broken down.

-Overfeeding is a common problem for bottle-fed babies in the newborn period (birth to three months) because newborns have limited ability to control the flow of milk though an artificial nipple or indicate when they have had enough owing to the presence of their sucking reflex.
+Overfeeding is a common problem for bottle fed babies because many young babies cannot control the flow of milk though an artificial nipple and/or cannot indicate when they have had enough.
 A baby's digestive system can become overloaded when it receives excessive amounts of milk from large volume feeds or frequent feeding patterns.
 The larger the volume of milk, the quicker it passes through the digestive tract.
 Large volumes of milk may pass through a baby's small intestine too quickly for all of the lactose to be digested.

 Feeding stimulates the gastro-colic reflex.
 This reflex causes contractions of the intestines which move the contents along.
 (This reflex action is why babies often poop or pass gas during feeding).
-If a baby is fed again before the previous feed is fully digested the gastro-colic reflex will push some of the undigested milk from the small intestine through to the large intestine (bowel).
+If a baby is fed again before all of the previous feed is fully digested, the gastro-colic reflex will push some of the milk from the small intestine through to the large intestine (bowel).

-In the large bowel, undigested lactose draws in extra water through a process called osmosis.
-The lactose is then fermented by bacteria normally present in the bowel, and this produces gas.
-The end result is excessive gas, cramps, bloating and frequent watery, acidic stools (poop) which may scald a little bottom.
+In the large bowel, the undigested lactose draws in extra water through a process called 'osmosis'.
+The lactose is then fermented by bacteria, normally present in the bowel, and this produces gas.
+The end result is excessive gas, cramps, bloating and frequent watery, acid stools (poop) which may scald a little bottom.

-As the gas and fluid build up in the baby's large bowel this causes her discomfort.
+As the gas and fluid build up in your baby's bowel this causes her discomfort.
 She then begins to act like she's hungry because she knows that feeding will provide comfort for her, which it does - but only temporarily.
-Unfortunately, this may provide another large feed or another feed with a disproportionate amount of foremilk to hindmilk, which then results in more gas, more watery stools and more discomfort, and the cycle continues.
+Unfortunately this may provide another large feed, or another feed with a disproportionate amount of foremilk to hindmilk, which results in more gas, more watery stools and more discomfort and the cycle continues.

 Lactose overload is frequently misdiagnosed as lactose intolerance.
 Both conditions display identical gastric symptoms.
 However, unlike lactose intolerance, where the child fails to gain weight (or loses weight) and is very unwell, an infant with lactose overload is healthy and thriving.

-Lactose intolerance arises when a person does not produce enough lactase to break-down lactose into glucose and galactose, which can then be absorbed into the blood supply.
+Lactose intolerance arises when a person does not produce enough of the digestive enzyme 'lactase' to break-down lactose into glucose and galactose, which can then be absorbed into the blood supply.
 For an infant, this means they are then deprived of their major source of energy (calories) provided by glucose.
 Along with the gastric symptoms, the lactose intolerant child will fail to gain weight or lose weight and become very unwell.

-In lactose overload, the infant produces sufficient quantities of lactase to break down enough lactose to provide glucose and galactose essential for healthy growth, but does not produce enough lactase in time to digest all of the lactose contained in feedings that contain a disproportionate amount of foremilk to hindmilk.
-Or in the situation of an overfed formula fed baby, does not produce enough lactase to adequate digest all of the lactose contained in large volumes of milk.
-As the undigested lactose passes into the large bowel this causes gastrointestinal symptoms.
+In lactose overload, the infant produces sufficient quantities of lactase to break down enough lactose to provide glucose and galactose essential for healthy growth, but does not produce enough lactase in time to digest all the lactose contained in feedings that contain a disproportionate amount of foremilk to hindmilk.
+Or in the situation of an overfed formula fed baby, does not produce enough lactase to adequate digest all of the lactase contained in large volumes of milk.
+As the excess undigested lactose passes into the large bowel cause gastro-intenstinal symptoms.
 However, unlike the child with lactose intolerance, these infants are healthy and thriving

-A baby experiencing gastrointestinal symptoms due to lactose overload will show positive results to present day tests for lactose intolerance.
+A baby experiencing gastro-intestinal symptoms due to lactose overload will show positive results to present day tests for lactose intolerance.
 As a result they are commonly misdiagnosed as lactose intolerant.
-Sadly, many nursing mothers are mistakenly advised to wean their babies from the breast onto a lactose-free formula.
-Lactose-free formula will relieve the symptoms of lactose overload but is totally unnecessary (in most situations) as minor changes to feeding management will also relieve the symptoms - without the need to wean to formula.
+Sadly, many nursing mothers are mistakenly advised to wean her baby from the breast onto a lactose-free formula.
+Lactose-free formula will relieve the symptoms but is totally unnecessary (in most situations) as minor changes to feeding management will also relieve the symptoms - without having to wean to formula.

-Lactose-free formula will relieve gastrointestinal symptoms related to lactose overload in formula fed babies as well.
-However, lactose-free formula is rarely necessary when the problems leading to overfeeding have been addressed.
+Lactose-free formula will relieve gastro-intestinal symptoms related to lactose overload in a formula fed baby.
+However, lactose-free formula is rarely necessary when the problem leading to overfeeding have been addressed.